websdk/vanilla/README.md

 Component styles should be co-located with the component.
 Additional styles or skins can be provided as a separate file (`component-modifier.css` or `some-feature.css`).
 The styles should be written in the [Web Component syntax](http://www.html5rocks.com/en/tutorials/webcomponents/shadowdom-201/) and should work if they were used accordingly (i.e. within a Shadow DOM).
 There are various modules that interpret these in different ways as a separate concern: apply conventions, dedupe, compile, scope for non-shadow dom browsers, inline, etc.

+You will want a mix of styles to be inherited and not inherited.
+To make styling robust across different environments, the root element [should defensively set](https://github.com/vanillacomponents/ux-button/blob/master/ux-button.css#L2-L17) all the unwanted styles which may leak into the component.
+It should then [explicitly set those it does wish to inherit](https://github.com/vanillacomponents/ux-button/blob/master/ux-button.css#L17) by setting their value to `inherit`, such as `font-size: inherit` etc. Where possible, it's also recommended to [use `em`](https://github.com/vanillacomponents/ux-button/blob/master/ux-button.css#L15-L16) to make components responsive to their immediate context.

 <br>
 ### 3. Communication